 Each student is expected to be in attendance during regular school hours.
 If your child will be absent, a parent must call the office (or email at office@dayspringchristian.com) by 8:15 a.m. that day.
-Feel free to leave a message on the answering machine if you are calling before the beginning of the school day (717) 285-2000.
+Feel free to leave a message on the voicemail if you are calling before the beginning of the school day (717) 285-2000.
 Renweb will send electronic notification if your child is absent from school and we have not been notified by a parent by 8:15 a.m.
 The absence will remain unexcused until we hear from a parent.
+Please note that the school reserves the right to require a physician's note if a student is out frequently or for an extended amount of time, due to illness.